abruzzi/data-fetching-patterns-in-react/README.md

 console.log(html);
 ```

-You can think of the above application as a normal node script that can be executed in the backend service.
+You can think of the above application as a normal Node script that can be executed in the backend service.

 ```jsx
 node build/out.js